How to create a successful cyber security strategy

 Businesses must counter internal and external threats with robust security solutions.
 But while a robust cyber security plan is essential for every business, the details of that plan will differ depending on the size of the company, what industry it operates in, and the type of data it handles.

 For instance, a company with less than 250 employees does not need to keep records of its processing activities unless that activity is regular or involves sensitive data.
-However, a legal firm handling client information is subject to GDPR law and will therefore have obligations regarding cyber security to ensure that data is kept safe.
+However, a law firm handling client information is subject to GDPR law and will therefore have obligations regarding cyber security to ensure that data is kept safe.

 What elements of the business need to be considered when creating your strategy?